Latest News & Press Releases

 “Some of the students were writing about serious crimes, including murder.
 I was able to offer a bit of a window into that world,” says Sale.
 “We talked about the complexity of various situations ... from a man on death row who was found innocent after 27 years to another who grapples with self-hatred about what he did in a drugged-out state.
 And we looked at art made with incarcerated youth who were about their same age.
 It was good research for all of us and offered a chance to widen our empathy and understanding.”

 If you ask the students, it worked.
-According to Hartmann, their teacher, “our collaboration with The MacDowell Colony is wonderful.”
+According to Hartmann, their teacher, “our collaboration with the MacDowell Colony is wonderful.”
 She adds her students “have grown as writers through conferencing with Devika and love the writing process.”
 Many if not most of these students, she says, initially disliked writing.
 One called the program a “unique experience” and said the visit “inspired me … to work toward finding success in my own writing.”

 In 2013, ConVal High School art students have met sculptors, dancers, composers, poets, and filmmakers to talk about and view their art.
 They visited painter Aleah Chapin in Shop Studio to discuss her process and technique of figurative painting.
 They also met Brent Watanabe, a computer programmer and interdisciplinary artist who welcomed a group of students into Adams Studio to show his sculptural installation using custom computer applications, motors, sensors, and video projectors.
 Fiction writer Kendra Langford Shaw met with creative writing students at ConVal and conducted a workshop on beginning short stories, and nonfiction writer Meehan Crist met with a large group of anatomy and physiology, and honors biology students, and talked about neuroscience, philosophy, and the book she is currently writing about traumatic brain injury.

 “MacDowell Downtown presents a delightful variety of composers, performers, playwrights, filmmakers, and writers,” says Macy.
-To begin the 2014 season, visual artist Anna Schuleit Haber, a three-time MacDowell Colony Fellow, showed video and talked about her recent projects.
+To begin the 2014 season, visual artist Anna Schuleit Haber, a three-time MacDowell Fellow, showed video and talked about her recent projects.
 Most recently, Composer Andrea Clearfield, whose orchestral and choral works have been performed around the world, and who hosts an extraordinarily popular music salon in Philadelphia, talked about her active projects at the Mariposa Museum in Peterborough, NH, during a special edition of MacDowell Downtown.

 Sixty-five people crowded into the museum’s presentation room to listen to Clearfield, who was in Peterborough for her fourth MacDowell fellowship, as she spoke about her fieldwork in Lo Monthang, Nepal, and shared audio and film footage from her treks to the region.